-Using Ecometrica’s Sustainability Reporting Software for the new Streamlined Energy and Carbon Reporting (SECR) requirements couldn’t be easier.
+Using Ecometrica’s Sustainability Reporting Software for the Streamlined Energy and Carbon Reporting (SECR) requirements couldn’t be easier.
 Our sustainability software allows you to easily collect, calculate and report your energy use and carbon emissions in compliance with the new framework.

 For many companies, SECR will be the first time they have to collect and report on energy and carbon data.
 Using Ecometrica’s Sustainability Reporting Software removes the worry about not collecting or reporting the correct information.